ANDROID2468/ATBWAI/README.md

 # cheat.sh
 this web app is a linux cheat sheet.
 You can aceses this without this bash script by typing curl cheat.sh in the terminal or by typing cheat.sh in your web browser.

+# HOW TO DOWNLOAD AND USE/INSTALL

+You can download this by typing `git clone https://github.com/ANDROID2468/ATBWAI.git` in your terminal than type `cd ATBWAI`.
+Than you can just type `web_app.sh` if you don't want to install.
+If you want to install it so you can access it  anywhere, then type `install.sh`  in the terminal, than you type `web_apps` in the terminal.